JuliaLang/julia/doc/src/manual/metaprogramming.md

 what they do -- and all they do is construct expression objects to be inserted into your program's syntax tree.

-Non-standard command literals are also supported by Julia.
-Like non-standard string literals, non-standard command literals use a prefixed variant of the command literal syntax.
-The command literal ```custom`literal` ``` is parsed as `@custom_cmd "literal"`.
+Like non-standard string literals, command literals can also be prefixed by an identifier, to form what is called non-standard command literals.
+These command literals are parsed as calls to specially-named macros.
+For example, the syntax ```custom`literal` ``` is parsed as `@custom_cmd "literal"`.
 Julia itself does not contain any non-standard command literals, but packages can make use of this syntax.
 Aside from the different syntax and the `_cmd` suffix instead of the `_str` suffix, non-standard command literals behave exactly like non-standard string literals.